California salons say new closures threaten their survival

 The closures Monday hit salons in the nation's most populous state especially hard.
 The industry is filled with mom-and-pop shops and independent stylists — many still struggling after a monthslong shutdown that began in March.
 While restaurants and retail stores are encouraged to move outdoors and set up on sidewalks, regulators have barred salons from making the same move.

+Like many businesses, salons nationwide have been walloped by closures in states seeking to slow the spread of the virus.
+New York City only recently allowed nail salons to reopen.

-Many salon owners feel like they're being unfairly punished.
-Unlike at bars or restaurants, workers and customers at salons wear masks constantly and groups don't typically gather there.
-They said they have ample training on sanitizing procedures and don't understand why they're lumped in with other businesses.
+Many salon owners feel like they're being unfairly punished with the new California shutdown.
+Unlike at bars or restaurants, workers and customers at salons wear masks constantly and groups don't typically gather.
+They say they have ample training on sanitizing procedures and don't understand why they're lumped in with other businesses.

-While for most people the coronavirus causes mild or moderate symptoms such as a fever and cough, it can cause more severe illness and death for some, especially older adults and people with existing health problems.
+While for most people the coronavirus causes mild or moderate symptoms, it can cause more severe illness and death for some, especially older adults and people with existing health problems.

 Salon owners say they understand the severity of the pandemic.
 Many say they have followed the state's guidance and have not seen cases of viral transmission linked to their shops.